 Why do rookies have a fear of failing?
 They have creative minds that they can illustrate through designing.
 However, rookies fail to finish a job because of the anxiety that they may not be able to persuade the client into buying into their designs.

 A rookie tends to get tired of pleasing many clients and meeting tight deadlines.
-By the end of the day, unwanted failure is realized and as a result, they end up giving up and just drop the projects.
+By the end of the day, unwanted failure is realised and as a result, they end up giving up and just drop the projects.

 Failure is an invaluable learning tool for graphics designers.
 They receive numerous rejections, a lot of revisions, and unpleasant feedback.
 A pro always takes such things in their stride and moves forward with more determination and gusto.

-3 tips for rookies
+3 tips for rookies.

 A rookie’s output will be familiar and common.
 It will be the result of lack of design knowledge, pressures, and high expectations.
 So, here are some ways to make great and attractive designs: